samkrk/DistributedSystemsAssignment2/README.md

 Key features:
 * Supports an arbitrary port number.
-* Removes content servers that have not contacted the aggregation server in 30 seconds.
+* Removes data from content servers that have not contacted the aggregation server in the last 30 seconds.
-* Uses threads to process GET and PUT requests concurrently.
+* Uses multi-threading to process GET and PUT requests concurrently.
 * Makes use of lamport clocks to maintain ordering of events.
 * Robust error handling for network errors and invalid input.
-* Can be shutdown by entering 'shutdown' in the terminal.
+* Can be gracefully shutdown by entering 'shutdown' in the terminal.

 ---
 ### Content Servers